How to Create a Mobile App: A Complete Development Guide

 User interface (UI) and user experience (UX) play a crucial role in the project’s success.

-They address the visual appearance of the application as well as how the end-users will interact with your product.
+They address both the visual appearance of the application and how end-users will interact with your product.

 This stage of mobile app development typically accounts for 20% of the total development time.